GUARD THE UNPROTECTEDLAND REFORM & AFFORDABLE HOUSING

 Rent-Control-Rally-6 by Seattle City Council

-In 2021, BlackRock, one of the world’s largest asset managers, outbid regular homebuyers, purchasing entire neighborhoods at prices most families couldn’t compete with.
-According to the Wall Street Journal, institutional investors like BlackRock and Vanguard now own more than 20% of single-family rental homes in the U.S., driving up prices while ordinary Americans are left with dwindling options.
-The U.K. faces similar issues; according to a 2022 report by the New Economics Foundation, land ownership in England is astonishingly concentrated, with just 1% of the population owning half the land—a direct legacy of medieval feudalism.
+In 2021, BlackRock, one of the world’s largest asset managers, outbid ordinary homebuyers—purchasing entire neighborhoods at prices families could not match.
+According to the Wall Street Journal, institutional investors like BlackRock and Vanguard now own over 20% of U.S. single-family rentals—driving up prices while leaving ordinary Americans with dwindling options.
+The U.K. faces similar extremes: just 1% of England’s population owns half its land, a medieval legacy still intact, as reported by the New Economics Foundation.

-Without stable housing, people live in a constant state of anxiety, unable to put down roots, plan for the future, or even sleep soundly at night.
-The American Psychological Association has linked housing insecurity to chronic stress, depression, and impaired childhood development.
-Studies from Harvard’s Joint Center for Housing Studies have shown that people who spend more than 30% of their income on housing experience significantly worse health and economic outcomes.
-In a world where a stable home determines one’s ability to function, land speculation is nothing less than systemic cruelty.
+Without stable housing, people live in constant anxiety—unable to put down roots, plan futures, or even sleep soundly.
+Housing insecurity breeds chronic stress, depression, and impaired childhood development, as the American Psychological Association warns.
+Harvard’s Joint Center for Housing Studies finds that spending over 30% of income on housing worsens health and economic outcomes dramatically.

-Yet, there are solutions.
-Singapore’s Housing and Development Board (HDB) has created a system where over 80% of the population lives in high-quality public housing, with strict price controls to prevent speculative inflation.
-Vienna’s social housing model, in which more than 60% of the city’s residents live in publicly owned or subsidized apartments, has ensured decades of affordability.
-Taiwan’s land reform policies in the 1950s broke the power of exploitative landlords, redistributing land to farmers and ensuring smallholders could thrive.
-Rent control can tie rent to current inflation levels.
+Yet solutions are known—and proven.
+Singapore’s Housing and Development Board (HDB) houses over 80% of the population in high-quality public homes—protected by strict price controls that curb speculation.
+Vienna’s social housing ensures that more than 60% of residents live in publicly owned or subsidized apartments—anchoring decades of affordability.
+Taiwan’s 1950s land reforms broke the power of landlords—redistributing land to farmers and helping smallholders thrive.
+Rent control can and must tie rents to inflation—ensuring affordability keeps pace with reality.

-Land and shelter are not optional—they are the foundation of a stable, functional society.
-A nation that allows its people to be priced out of existence has already chosen its kings and its serfs.
+Land and shelter are not optional.
+They are the bedrock of any stable, functional society.
+A nation that prices its people out of existence has already crowned its kings—and condemned its serfs.

 Resolution